UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 > {: .solution}
 {: .challenge}

-Finally, let's go ahead and assign the output of this code chunk, which is the cleaned dataframe, to a variable name:
+Finally, let's go ahead and assign the output of this code chunk, which is the cleaned data frame, to a variable name:

 ~~~
 co2_emissions = (